DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 Since we are changing the existing API, we do not need to model a new path but instead change the API schema.

-1. Adjust the API schema of the existing API namespace to include the orderType enum. https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/create-api-schemas/
+1. Adjust the API schema of the existing API namespace to include the orderType enum.
+[Learning Center | Create API schemas](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/create-api-schemas/)

 ##### Integration Namespace
 The final aspect we want to consider is integration.
 In our scenario, the Orders service should send a confirmation email whenever an order is placed.
 To support this, we will integrate with an email service.